backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

 Go on over there to see more nifty models, maybe see one you would like to understand and modify.
 We'll show how in our Server tutorial.

 Oh, and these are shown in 2D.
 Here you can see [2.5D](https://code.agentscript.org/views25/) and [3D](https://code.agentscript.org/views3/) demos.
 And note the "hello" demos in each case use the same Model, but with different Views.
-Explore all the directories!f
+Explore all the directories!

 ## Snippets